mtijas/potato-timer/README.md

 Set this `False` and the program will be plain black and white.

 ### Timers
-Timers are configured as a dictionary with the key denoting the type of a timer and the number after that denoting the duration of said timer in minutes.
+Timers are configured as a list of type-duration pairs, where type is basically a name of the timer and duration is given in minutes.
 Decimals are also accepted (i.e. `work: 0.1` is a work timer lasting 6 seconds).

-### Example
+### Example of a configuration file

-The example configuration file:
 ```yaml
 alarm_type: "beep"
 use_colors: True